PerspicaciousGuy/telegram-link-bot/README.md

 - **Max Mentions Limit**: Auto-deletes messages with more than 5 mentions to prevent mass tagging.
 - **Anonymous Admin Support**: Works perfectly with "Group Manager" (Anonymous Admins).
 - **MongoDB Support**: Persist warnings, whitelist, and blacklist in the cloud.
+- **Translation**: Translate any message to English using Google Translate.

 ## 🛠 Commands
 - `/start` - (PM Only) Check if the bot is alive and see developer info.